Mister Negative: Fictional character biography

 During the "Big Time" storyline, Mister Negative is targeted by both Anti-Venom and the new Wraith.
 When they, along with Spider-Man, interrupt a heroin-smuggling operation, Wraith uses visual recognition software, linked to every television broadcast in New York, to publicly out Negative as Martin Li.
 When the police approach, Negative and his men retreat.
-Li is later seen locked in a room by Negative's men who wait for him to change back into their master.

 During the 2011 "Spider-Island" storyline, Mister Negative is told of a prophecy that he is destined to be killed by Dagger.
+Negative kidnaps Cloak and Dagger and uses his touch to change their powers, making Dagger use Darkforce and Cloak use Lightforce.